DWRL

-DWRL (1080 AM) Radyo Pilipino is a radio station owned and operated by Radyo Pilipino Media Group through its licensee Radio Audience Developers Integrated Organization (RADIO), Inc. The station's studio is located at Purok 5, Brgy.
+DWRL (1080 AM) Radyo Pilipino is a radio station owned and operated by the Radio Corporation of the Philippines through its licensee Radio Audience Developers Integrated Organization (RADIO), Inc. The station's studio is located at Purok 5, Brgy.
 Rawis, Legazpi, Albay.
+The station broadcasts daily from 4:45 AM to 8:00 PM.

 History

-DWRL was inaugurated on June 12, 1983, the studios located at the PNR Legazpi Terminal.
+DWRL was inaugurated in 1980 as DZBT, with studios located in Batangas City.
+In 1983, it moved to Legazpi City.
+On June 12, 1983, it went on the air at the PNR Legazpi Terminal.
 In November 2006, its transmitter was destroyed by Typhoon Reming.
 In January 2007, DWRL moved to its current home in Brgy.
 Rawis.
-On May 7, 2007, it went on air once again.
-In November 2015, it launched its FM repeater via 88.3 FM.
-In 2019, when 88.3 was launched as One FM, the latter retained its 6am to 10am simulcast.
 By 2020, all of RadioCorp's stations carry the Radyo Pilipino branding.